etianen/logot/docs/index.rst

 Why test logging? 🤔
 --------------------

-Good logging ensures your application is debuggable at runtime, but why bother actually *testing* your logs?
+Good logging ensures your code is debuggable at runtime, but why bother actually *testing* your logs?
 After all... surely the worst that can happen is your logs are a bit *wonky*? 🥴

 Sometimes, testing logs is the only *reasonable* way to known your code has actually run correctly!
-This is particularly the case in *threaded* or *asynchronous* applications where work is carried out at unpredictable times by background workers.
+This is particularly the case in *threaded* or *asynchronous* code where work is carried out at unpredictable times by background workers.

 For example, imagine the following code running in a thread: